paulmthompson/WhiskerTracking.jl/README.md

 # WhiskerTracking.jl

 This is a collection of methods for whisker tracking and whisker kinetic/kinematic analysis.
 Right now, this is probably not very usable outside of my hands as a package, but hopefullly will become more refined.
-Briefly, the tracking methods include:
+Briefly, it includes the following capabilities:

-1) A wrapper for the Janelia Whisker Tracker https://github.com/nclack/whisk.
-Basically, this package provides wrappers for automatic tracking and manual tracking, uses a Julia-based GUI, and adds some features like image processing, face masking etc. The heavy lifting is done by Janelia.

-2) A wrapper for DeeplabCut https://github.com/AlexEMG/DeepLabCut.
-Here you can transform a collection of fully tracked whiskers into a discrete set of equally spaced points, reformat these into the format that deeplabcut expects, use deeplabcut to process your videos, then perform polynomial fits on the discrete points to get whisker traces.
-I also use DLC for stimuli tracking (e.g. the pole).
+### Manual video curation, whisker identification, and selection.

+A GUI can be used to scroll through large whisker tracking videos.
+A wrapper is provided for the Janelia Whisker Tracker https://github.com/nclack/whisk to manually identify whiskers on a single frame.
+Some image processing algorithms are provided such as sharpening filters or contrast adjustment.

+### Whisker and pole prediction using deep learning

+A stacked hourglass network (https://github.com/paulmthompson/StackedHourglass.jl) to predict individual pixels that correspond to unique whiskers.
+Default weights from a large training dataset are provided that should automatically work on fairly clean whisker videos, but the user has the ability to add more training frames to the dataset.

+### Analysis of whisker kinematics and kinetics

 There is also a collection of analysis methods for whiskers.
 These include